What is Modified Atmosphere Packaging (MAP)? Is it right for your packaging line?

-A modified atmosphere can be defined as one that is specially created by altering the natural distribution and makeup of gases in the air.
-When applied to packaging, this involves modifying the makeup of gases contained within each package to provide optimal conditions for increasing the shelf life and reducing oxidation and spoilage of perishable food and beverage products.
+A modified atmosphere is created by altering the natural distribution and makeup of atmospheric gases.
+When applied to packaging, this involves modifying or controlling the makeup of gases contained within each package to provide optimal conditions for increasing the shelf life and reducing oxidation and spoilage of perishable food and beverage products.

 - Displacement of oxygen to delay oxidation

 - Decreasing the growth of aerobic spoilage organisms